ropensci/software-review/packaging_guide.md

 * Hadley Wickham's _R Packages_ is an excellent, readable resource on package development and is available a a [free book on the web](http://r-pkgs.had.co.nz/).

-* [Writing R Extensions](https://cran.r-project.org/doc/manuals/r-release/R-exts.html) is the canonical, usually most up-to-date, reference for creating R pacakges.
+* [Writing R Extensions](https://cran.r-project.org/doc/manuals/r-release/R-exts.html) is the canonical, usually most up-to-date, reference for creating R packages.

 * If you are submitting a package to rOpenSci via the [onboarding repo](https://github.com/ropensci/onboarding), you can direct further questions to the rOpenSci team in the issue tracker, or in our [discussion forum](https://discuss.ropensci.org/).

 ## <a href="#suggestions" name="suggestions"></a> Suggestions and updates

 * These packaging guidelines are a work in progress for packages contributed to the rOpenSci suite.
 Corrections, suggestions and general improvements are welcome as [issue submissions in this repository](https://github.com/ropensci/onboarding/issues?utf8=%E2%9C%93&q=is%3Aissue%20label%3Ameta%20).
-Open discussions are welome in our [forum](https://discuss.ropensci.org/).
+Open discussions are welcome in our [forum](https://discuss.ropensci.org/).